cesarguerrero1/restaurant-api/README.md

     - The schema should already be included in the current directory with all of the files you cloned, and if you make changes to the schema, they will be reflected anytime the server is started

-    - The database is seeded with data so you can automatically make queries on the Appetizer and Entree Tables
+    - The database is seeded with data so you can automatically make queries

 ![](./readme-assets/GraphiQL.png)